Ensures your marriage meets the legal requirements in Australia.

 Planning

 As soon as you have chosen your date it is best to check my availability.
-Your Notice of Intended Marriage must be lodged with me no later than 1 month and 1 day prior to your marriage.
+Your Notice of Intended Marriage must be lodged with me no later than 1 month prior to your marriage.
 As the Notice is valid for 18 months from the date of lodgment, by attending to it as soon as you have your date, ensures you meet the time requirements.

-Anywhere in Australia – for example beach, park, chapel, home, garden, hot air balloon.
+Anywhere in Australia β for example beach, park, chapel, home, garden, hot air balloon.
 Should you wish to marry on a boat it must not be more than 12NM out to sea and the same applies to an aircraft (not more than 12M above Australian land).

 The content of the ceremony is your choice provided the legal requirements are met.